-U.S. regulatory bodies may be limited in their ability to conduct investigations or inspections of our PRC or Hong Kong subsidiaries.
+U.S. regulatory bodies may be limited in their ability to conduct investigations or inspections of our PRC subsidiary.

 Any disclosure of documents or information located in China by foreign agencies may be subject to jurisdiction constraints and must comply with China's state secrecy laws, which broadly define the scope of "state secrets" to include matters involving economic interests and technologies.
-There is no guarantee that requests from U.S. federal or state regulators or agencies to investigate or inspect PRC or Hong Kong subsidiaries could be honored by us, by entities who provide services to us or with whom we associate in China, without violating PRC legal requirements.
+Although our only PRC subsidiary, namely Majestic Energy, is currently dormant and does not have any operations, there is no guarantee that requests from U.S. federal or state regulators or agencies to investigate or inspect Majestic Energy could be honored by us, by entities who provide services to us or with whom we associate in China, without violating PRC legal requirements.